Historic Synagogue Justo Sierra 71

 The Historic Synagogue Justo Sierra 71 (Sinagoga Histórica Justo Sierra 71), formerly known as Nidjei Israel Synagogue (Sinagoga Nidjei Israel), is an Orthodox Jewish congregation, synagogue, and cultural center, located at Justo Sierra 71, in the historic center of Mexico City (Centro Histórico de la Ciudad de México), in Mexico.
 The building was completed in 1941 and serves both as a synagogue and cultural center of the Ashkenazi Jewish community.

 History

 The Nidjei Israel Synagogue is the third oldest in Mexico City, and the first founded by Ashkenazi Jews.
 The synagogue was built for Orthodox Jewish immigrants from Poland, Russia, and Lithuania in the La Merced neighborhood.
 It was the second Ashkenazi synagogue in Mexico City.

 Closed from the 1960s, the synagogue was used for profane purposes for over thirty years, before being extensively restored and reopened in 2009 as a synagogue and cultural center.
 The building is open to the public for guided tours and other tourist activities.
 Despite being built in the 20th century, the synagogue was granted the title of Historic Synagogue and is one of the oldest in Mexico City.

 Architecture

-Raquel Franklin, the architect, claimed that the building's Torah ark was influenced in its design by that of the synagogue of Shavel (Šiauliai) in Lithuania.

 Mónica Unikel-Fasja, in her book Synagogues of Mexico, wrote: